 Map showing the relative positions of Muir Woods and Muir Beach.
 Muir Woods is 3 miles upstream of Muir Beach.
 Muir Woods and Muir Beach are in the Redwood Creek Watershed on the southern flank of Mount Tamalpais in Marin County, California.

 Muir Beach is located three miles downstream of Muir Woods National Monument.
-The Muir Beach parking lot will be closed July 8 through mid-December 2013 for construction and restoration.
-Trails will be open for hikers and cyclists who travel through Muir Beach.
-Restrooms and other services will not be available.
+The Muir Beach parking lot was closed in the summer through winter months of 2013 for restoration construction, but is now open.

 Get restoration project updates by calling (415) 561-3054.